polarode/hska-go-generics/README.md

 - [github.com/leanovate/gopter](https://pkg.go.dev/github.com/leanovate/gopter)
 - [pgregory.net/rapid](https://pkg.go.dev/pgregory.net/rapid)

-The library testing/quick is an official package that comes with Go and is relativly easy to use.
+The library *testing/quick* is an official package that comes with Go and is relativly easy to use.
 However, because it is kept rather simple, it is also limited in its functionality.
 For example it does not support shrinkage.

-gopter is described as a more sophisticated version of the testing/quick package.
+*gopter* is described as a more sophisticated version of the *testing/quick* package.
 For exmpample it allows shrinkage, it allows better control of the generators and there is support for stateful tests.

-rapid is similar to gopter.
+*rapid* is similar to *gopter*.
 It also allows shrinkage, better generators and stateful tests.
-It claims to have a simpler API than gopter and it does not require user code to minimize failing tests.
+It claims to have a simpler API than *gopter* and it does not require user code to minimize failing tests.

 #### 2.1.1 Comparison non-generic functions